xioustic/CSharp-Fundamentals-with-Visual-Studio-2015/README.md

         ```

 - Visual Studio allows you to highlight statements within a method, hit Ctrl+., and then "extract" the statements into their own method relatively painlessly.
 Allows you to refactor and clean up your code quite quickly.
+- Three pillars of OOP
+    + Encapsulation - Primary attribute; hides complexity so that those using do not need to know about the data structures or calculations within a method or class.
+    + Inheritance
+        * Avoids reusing code / reusing data.
+Allows to define a relationship between two classes such that one class takes on or inherits the members of another class.
+        * Syntax for inheritence is: "public class NewClass : BaseClass {}"
+        * Only one inheritence per line allowed, but you can chain inheritence on separate lines for an unlimited depth.
+        * Generic Example:

+            ```c#
+            public class A
+            {
+                public void DoStuff()
+                {
+                    // do stuff here
+                }
+            }

+            // B has a DoStuff method too
+            public class B : A {}

+            // and so does C
+            public class C : B {}
+            ```

+        * Example with EventArgs:

+            ```c#
+            public class SomeEventEventArgs : EventArgs
+            {
+                public string oldValue {get;set;}
+                public string newValue {get;set;}
+            }
+            ```

+        * Need to be cautious with inheritence, because you can easily tie yourself up with your implementation and gridlock your coding patterns.
+Relationship cannot be broken.
+Can use abstract classes / interfaces to avoid use.
+        * Derived types can be assigned to variables of the type of its parents.
+In the generic example above, a variable of type A is allowed to be assigned to an object of type B or C.
+        * Can call parent members using keyword 'base' (similar to 'this').
+    + Polymorphism
+        * Avoids reusing code / reusing data.
+        * Means having "many shapes"
+        * As long as an object inherited from a type, it can be used in place of its base type(s).
+        * System.Object is the ultimate base class for any object in .NET; if a class is created without an inheritance relationship it is implicitly inheriting System.Object
+        * The Object type is accessible via the keyword 'object'.
+        * Without a virtual and override keyword on overwritten methods or variables, which method actually gets called when accessing an object's methods is based upon the context of the expected type.
+    + Abstract Classes
+        * Abstract classes cannot be instantiated and can have abstract members (must be provided by subclass).
+        * Can be used to require functionality and typing that doesn't exist yet and still accomplish type safety.
+        * While they can't be implemented, they can be required as a type in an argument so that only derived classes can be passed in.
+    + Interface
+        * Similar to abstract classes but can never contain any implementation details.
+        * You're defining the API for an object only in an interface; only define the signatures of methods, events and properties.
+        * Common convention is to define it with a leading capital I (eg IWindow).
+        * Unlike abstract classes: A type can implement muiltiple interfaces at once.
+        * The ultimate abstraction...
+        * Example:

+        ```c#
+        public interface IWindow
+        {
+            string Title { get; set; }
+            void Draw();
+            void Open();
+        }
+        ```